 What are the insurance requirements and coverage options for electric cars?

 Auto insurance for EVs and hybrids functions similarly to coverage for gasoline or diesel-powered cars.
-Every state except New Hampshire mandates minimum limits for liability coverage when you drive an EV, as with any type of car; also, comprehensive coverage may be required if you are leasing or financing or leasing an EV but remains optional if you fully own your vehicle.
+Every state except New Hampshire mandates minimum limits for liability coverage when you drive an EV, as with any type of car; also, collision and comprehensive coverage may be required if you are leasing or financing or leasing an EV, but remains optional if you fully own your vehicle.

-When selecting insurance, you’ll have access to the same coverage options as with a gas-powered car.
+When selecting insurance, you can access the same coverage options as with a gas-powered car.
 These include liability, comprehensive and collision coverage, along with medical payments (MedPay), personal injury protection (PIP), and uninsured/underinsured motorist coverage.
 These standard policies provide essential protection regardless of whether your vehicle runs on electricity or gasoline.

-Given that electric and hybrid cars tend to have a higher value and can be more costly to repair or replace compared to gas-only vehicles, it’s worth considering additional coverages.
-Options such as new car replacement, rental car reimbursement and gap insurance are recommended.
+Given that electric and hybrid cars tend to be more valuable and can be more costly to repair or replace than gas-only vehicles, it’s worth considering additional coverages.
+New car replacement, rental car reimbursement and gap insurance are recommended.

-Which insurance companies provide affordable electric car insurance?
+Which insurance companies provide cheap car insurance for electric cars?

-Major auto insurance carriers like State Farm, Nationwide, Geico, Progressive, Farmers and Allstate offer insurance for electric vehicles.
-The insurance companies with the best average annual rates are shown in the table below.
+Major auto insurance carriers like State Farm, Nationwide, Geico, Progressive, Farmers and Allstate offer electric vehicle insurance.
+The table below highlights the average annual rates for EVs by insurance company.

 Car insurance companies with the most affordable insurance rates

-Select your car's make and model below to view the insurance company and its average annual rates for electric vehicles.
+Select your car's make and model below to view the insurance company and its average six-month rates for electric vehicles.

-The average annual insurance rate for an Audi E-Tron electric car is $2,794
+The average six-month rate for an Audi e-tron GT electric vehicle is $2,775

 Show Graph View

-Curious about how much a policy will cost for a popular EV?
-The average rates vary from $2,721 for a Hyundai Ioniq 5 to $3,529 for a Tesla Model Y. You’ll find rates for the most popular electric car models in the table below.
+Are you curious about how much a policy will cost for an in-demand EV?
+The average rates can vary from $2,985 for a Cadillac LYRIQ to $3,529 for a Tesla Model Y. The table below shows more rates for popular EVs.

 Tesla Model Y$3,529$1,765$294